-In the define input types step, you specify a test file that calls the entry-point function.
-The app runs the test file to analyze the code and infer the types for entry-point input arguments.
+In the Define Input Types step, you specify a test bench that calls the MATLAB function.
+The tool runs the test file to analyze the code and infer the types for entry-point input arguments.

 You cannot propose data types based on derived ranges for MATLAB classes.

 You can manually enter static ranges.
 These manually-entered ranges take precedence over simulation ranges and the tool uses them when proposing data types.
 If you analyze ranges using derived range analysis alone, you must enter static ranges.
 In addition, you can modify and lock the proposed type so that the tool cannot change it.
 For more information, see Locking Proposed Data Types.